Children's Divorce Counseling & Coping Skills

 Validate their feelings

 Acknowledge all your children’s thoughts and emotions, even if those thoughts and emotions are complicated, uncomfortable, volatile, or contradictory.
 Allow your children to spend time with and express those feelings safely and validate them as much as you can.
-For example, try not to tell your child their feelings are “wrong,” “crazy,” “stupid,” or “senseless.”
+For example, try not to tell your child their feelings are “wrong”, “crazy”, “stupid”, or “senseless”.

-In addition to being present in your child’s life, ensure they can discuss their thoughts and emotions around the divorce with people who are not their parents, which may include other family members, school counselors, teachers, or a children’s divorce therapist.
+In addition to being present in your child’s life, ensure they can discuss their thoughts and emotions around the divorce with people who are not their parents, which may include other family members, school counselors, teachers, or a children’s divorce counselor.

-Consider family counseling
+Consider family counseling in addition to children's divorce counseling

 Consider family therapy, whether that involves one parent meeting with the other parent to discuss logistics with a divorce counselor without children present or regular therapy sessions with everyone to discuss concerns as a family.